1. Is Special Term relevant to Returning NSmen?

 2. Will all students who attend Special Term classes be able to graduate one semester earlier?

-A student will be able to graduate one semester earlier should he take as many modules during the Special Term as he would in a regular semester (or offset any shortfall by taking more modules in other semesters).
+A student will be able to graduate one semester earlier should he take as many courses during the Special Term as he would in a regular semester (or offset any shortfall by taking more courses in other semesters).
 Students must however be cognisant that overstretching themselves over a short period of time during the Special Term, right after National Service, may not suit everyone.
-They should seek academic advice from their respective faculties before they decide to take on as many modules as they would in a regular semester for the Special Term.
+They should seek academic advice from their respective faculties before they decide to take on as many courses as they would in a regular semester for the Special Term.

-Students who are enrolled in degree courses that are not on a modular curriculum structure (i.e. NUS Medicine, Dentistry and Law) will not be able to graduate earlier.
+Students who are enrolled in degree programmes that are not on a modular curriculum structure (i.e. NUS Medicine, Dentistry and Law) will not be able to graduate earlier.

 3. When is the Special Term?